nodejs/wiki-archive/Home.md

 ## ChangeLog

 Node releases a new version every one or two weeks.
-The official ChangeLog can always be found [here](https://github.com/ry/node/blob/master/ChangeLog).
+The ChangeLog can always be found [here](https://github.com/ry/node/blob/master/ChangeLog).

-The ChangeLog is also mirrored on this wiki so that users can make notes about bugs or changes that didn't make it into the official notes: [wiki changelog](https://github.com/ry/node/wiki/ChangeLog).

 ## Contributing